ljae/Moon/_posts/2021-08-27-Population_in_Korea.md

 ---

 Let's look at the population in Korea.

-South Korea's population reached more than **50 million** in 2016 and it's about 51 million this year, 2021.
+South Korea's population reached more than 50 million in 2016
+and it's about **51 million** this year, 2021.

 But **living alone and childless** is becoming a way of life for a younger generation in Korea these days.
 South Korea reports population drop, with **more deaths than births for the first time last year**.

 Like other developed countries,
 Korea is well known for being a fast-aging country in the world.
-I will show you several graphs to show Korea's demographic situation
+I will show you several graphs to show Korea's demographic situation.

 [Population in Korea by the year]
 <details>
-<summary>Folding Python Code</summary>
+<summary>Folding Python Code (click!)</summary>
 <div markdown="1">

 ```python